 The two main types of custody arrangements are joint and sole custody.
 In general, the law holds that a child is better off maintaining contact with both parents.
 Thus, the most common type of custody arrangement is joint custody.
 This is shared custody between both spouses.
 The exact percentage of parenting time given to each spouse will depend on the circumstances, such as how far apart the two households are, each parent’s work schedule and ability to care for the child, and what is best for the child.

 In certain circumstances, the courts will award sole custody to one parent, either with or without visitation rights given to the other.
 This is generally done when there is reason to believe that one-on-one contact between the child and the noncustodial parent would be harmful to the child, such as if the parent has a history of domestic violence, child abuse, neglect or substance abuse.
+Speak with our child custody specialist to review all options possible for the arrangement.

 Can You Modify a Child Custody Agreement?